ADULT DAY HABILITATION

 General skill areas promoted within the program are:

 - Daily Living (domestic)

 - Functional Education

 - Leisure/Recreation Interests

 Related services provided through the program are:

 - Positive Behavior Supports though the Ziggurat Process

 The program is designed to support the individual needs and interest of each person.
 This program will also utilize art, movement (Yoga, Dance, TiChi) and music exercises to address a habilitative need (i.e. communication, socialization, sensory) that is identified in the person’s ISP.

-Participants also have the opportunity to enjoy visits to “Sunshine Gardens” where they can take part in a horticultural experience.
-When at the gardens, participants can enjoy the beautiful garden surroundings, hike on nature trails, plant and pick flowers and vegetables or even engage in a cooking or craft activity.
+Those in our Day Program also have the opportunity to enjoy visits to “Sunshine Gardens” where they can take part in a horticultural experience.
+When at the gardens, they can enjoy the beautiful garden surroundings, hike on nature trails, plant and pick flowers and vegetables or even engage in a cooking or craft activity.